 The Power BI 100% Stacked Bar Chart displays the metric information in percentages.
-Let me show you how to create a 100% Stacked Bar Chart in Power BI with example.
+Let me show you how to create a 100% Stacked Bar Chart in Power BI with an example.

 For this Power BI 100% Stacked Bar Chart demonstration, we are going to use the SQL Data Source that we created in our previous article.
-So, Please refer to Connect Power BI to SQL Server article to understand the Power BI Data Source.
+So, Please refer to Connect to SQL Server article to understand the Power BI Data Source.

 How to Create 100% Stacked Bar Chart in Power BI

 To create a Power BI 100% Stacked Bar Chart, first Drag and Drop the Sales Amount from the Fields section to the Canvas region.
 It automatically creates a Column Chart, as we have shown below.

-Next, let me add the English Country Region Name to Axis section to create a 100% Bar chart.
+Next, let me add the English Country Region Name to the Axis section to create a 100% Bar chart.
 This Chart shows the Sales Amount (in percentage) by English Country Region Name.

-Next, we are adding Occupation to Legend section to convert it into the 100% Stacked Bar Chart.
+Next, we are adding Occupation to the Legend section to convert it into the 100% Stacked Bar Chart.

 Hover over any portion of a bar to show you the Tool-tip of Country Name, Customer Occupation, and Sales Amount.

 Create a 100% Stacked Bar Chart in Power BI Approach 2

 First, click on the 100% Stacked Bar Chart under the Visualization section.
 It automatically creates a 100% Stacked Bar Chart with dummy data, as shown in the below screenshot.

 - Axis: Please specify the Column that represents the Horizontal Bars.

 - Legend: Specify the Column to divide the Horizontal Bars.

 - Values: Any Metric value such as sales amount, Total Sales, etc.

 Let me drag the Sales Amount from the Fields section to the Values field and the English Country Region Name field to the Axis Section.

 Next, add the English Occupation from the DimCustomer table to the Legend section.
-You can do this by dragging Occupation to Legend section, or simply checkmark the English Occupation column.
+You can do this by dragging Occupation to the Legend section or simply checkmark the English Occupation column.